ElvisWang2010/WROFE-2025/README.md

 In parallel, the servo motor is responsible for steering.
 It adjusts the angle of the front wheels through the steering system, enabling the car to turn left or right with precision.

-Together, the motor, ESC, servo motor, and chassis form the core of our car's mobility system, while the battery holds the energy.

 ---

 </br>